NPRG041: Programming in C++

 - Virtual functions: early / late binding (differences, requirements),

-specifiers, function overriding, achieving polymorphism
+virtual and override specifiers, function overriding, achieving polymorphism

 - Abstract classes: pure virtual functions (provided declaration, intentionally omitted definition), constructors (may be / are present, no contradiction)